xp44mm/Notebook/RxInAction/02 Hello Rx.md

   * Rx provides many query operators such as filtering with the Where operator, transformation with Select operator, and others.

-This doesn’t end here, of course.
+This doesn't end here, of course.
 This is only the beginning of your journey.
 To use Rx correctly in your application and to use all the rich operators, you need to learn about them and techniques for putting them together, which is what this book is all about.
-In the next chapter, you’ll learn about the functional way of thinking that, together with the core concepts inside .NET, allowed Rx to evolve.
+In the next chapter, you'll learn about the functional way of thinking that, together with the core concepts inside .NET, allowed Rx to evolve.